Cloud deployment (AWS, Azure, GCP virtual machines)

 - Setting up IAM roles

-These instance families can be organized within Nomad using node pools(opens in new tab), allowing for workload segregation and enabling job authors to target their workload to the most appropriate hardware resources.
+Organize these instance families within Nomad using node pools(opens in new tab), allowing for workload segregation and enabling job authors to target their workload to the most appropriate hardware resources.

 Deployment process

-Follow the steps in the Preparation(opens in new tab) and Installation Process(opens in new tab) sections of the server deployment section, with a few key differences in configuration.
-Additionally, ensure your clients are being spread across availability zones.
+Follow the steps in the preparation(opens in new tab) and installation process(opens in new tab) sections of the server deployment section, with a few key differences in configuration.
+Spread your clients across availability zones.

-Nomad clients should use a different certificate than the server nodes.
+Use a different certificate for Nomad clients than the server nodes.
 From the same directory as the CA certificate you generated during the server installation steps:

 Copy certificates to the client instances: